joeseos/necro-com/docs/gangs/spyre-hunting-party.md

 *   When a gang performs a Terror Purge, every fighter in the gang earns 2 XP.

+### Base Of Operation

+In addition to any other Territory a Spyre Hunting Party gang controls, they always have a Spyrer Base Camp Territory which they can never lose.

 Fighters[​](#fighters "Direct link to Fighters")
 ------------------------------------------------